-Have you ever bought a 'Booleri' instead of the popular brand 'Bisleri?'
+Have you ever bought a 'Bilseri' instead of the popular brand 'Bisleri?'
 Have you purchased a product and then realized that it has typographical errors in the packaging?
-Have you seen product pages using brand colors of a well-known brand?
+Have you seen product pages using the brand colours of a well-known brand?

 Has that ever made you wonder if the two products are from sister companies or if you have been duped?
 Duplicating renowned brand products is a common practice.
 With the virtual world re-inventing the marketplace, the threat of duplication has become complex.
 Along with brand identity, counterfeiters are duplicating domain names to dupe buyers.

 Websites, emails, and ad campaigns are a platform for brands to communicate with their buyers.
-The online presence of a brand builds its image.
+The online brand presence builds its image.
 It is a medium to tell customers the values of the organization.
 For the customers, websites and emails are a source of information communicating the best deals!
 Given the importance of online platforms for driving revenue, they are a coveted target of cybercriminals.

 Fake or look-alike domain names confuse buyers into believing that the web page they are visiting is original.
 Fake domain names are very similar to the original ones.
 The human mind is unable to distinguish slight differences.
 So if you happen to see a 'fipkart.com,' you are likely to read it as the famous 'Flipkart.com.'
 People tend to look for the whole, instead of parts.
 Thus, we read words instead of letters.
 The tendency of the human mind to comprehend scrambled words unconsciously is the typoglycemia effect.